yas19sin/blt/README.md

 ## License

-The BLT code is partially based on Meta Lingia.
+The BLT code is partially based on Meta Lingua.

 Meta Lingua is licensed under BSD-3-Clause license.
 Refer to the LICENSE file in the top level directory.